HenriqueBBrum/DINT/README.md

 There are two branches in this repository:

-* _main_: This branch contains all the source code used in the article.
+* _main_: This branch contains all the source code used in our SBRC 2023 article.
-* _results_: In this branch all the results obtained are stored.
+* _micro_: This branch contains all the source code used in our NetSoft 2023 article (work in progress).